 Grades and Honors

-Students must submit a verification form signed by their advisor and confirming satisfaction of certificate requirements no later than the drop/add date of the last semester prior to graduation.
+Students must submit a verification form for Certificate in Health Law signed by their advisor and confirming satisfaction of certificate requirements no later than the drop/add date of the last semester prior to graduation.
 Students must also submit an extracurricular report listing extracurricular activities or events.

 We're committed to helping you succeed to Georgia State College of Law.
 Explore all the resources available here to learn more about us.